Tetrakern/fictioneer/INSTALLATION.md

 ### Recommended: Must-Use Plugins

 [Must-Use Plugins](https://wordpress.org/documentation/article/must-use-plugins/) are not installed but have to be copied into the **wp-content/mu-plugins** directory (does not exist by default).
 They are always loaded, in alphabetical order, and before any other plugin or theme.
 This behavior can be exploited to boost performance.
-When you look into the Fictioneer theme directory, you will find an mu-plugins subdirectory with must-use plugins ready to be copied over.
+When you look into the Fictioneer theme directory, you will find an mu-plugins subdirectory with plugin files ready to be copied over.

+**Since 5.20.2,** you can add and remove the theme’s mu-plugins quickly under **Fictioneer > Plugins**.
+It will also show you whether an update is available, but it won’t install it automatically in case you customized the file.
+Check occasionally.

 If problems arise, you can just delete the plugin files.